 Google is the topmost search engine on the Internet that controls 92% of the search engine market.
 If your online business has to succeed it has to play by the rules of the search giant.
 Here our aim is to explore how you can use NLP along with your SEO strategies to better rank in Google.

-NLP is a subfield of artificial intelligence (AI), so like any AI, it requires using machine learning algorithms to teach a computer to make decisions.
-Natural language adds a lot of complexity, though, because its irregularities and inconsistencies make it much more difficult to parse than other data.
+Natural Language Processing is a subfield of artificial intelligence, which is why requires machine learning algorithms that help computers to make decisions.
+Natural language is a lot more complex for AI systems as its irregularities and inconsistencies make it much more difficult to parse through the data.

 Consider Entity Salience

-To return to elementary school English class, an entity is simply a noun-a person, place, thing or idea.
-Entities help Google understand how different things relate to each other, so monitoring entity salience of your content is how you determine whether your site is appearing for the right search terms.
+If you remember your elementary school English class, an entity is a simple noun-a person, place, thing or idea.
+Google use entity size indicators to understand how different things relate to each other.
+This is why monitoring entity salience in your content is how you determine whether your website is appearing for the right search queries or not.

 Earn Backlinks and Brand Mentions

-Sentiment is another aspect that Google uses to analyze text.
-Sentiment is scored from -1 to +1, representing a scale of negative to positive feelings (with zero considered neutral).
-Perhaps the most useful application of this is not in your own written content, but in analyzing what is said about your business online.
+Sentiment is another aspect that Google utilises to rank your content.
+Sentiment is scored from -1 to +1, ranging between negative and positive, zero considered neutral.
+You can hardly control sentiment in your own content, but analysing what is said about your business or website online.